 So if you had 100 customers this month and 75 made multiple purchases, your customer retention rate would be 75%.

 The second equation you can use will help you understand how often people are coming to your store to make a purchase.
-This is called ‘purchase frequency.’
-It refers to how many times your average customer visited your store in a given period.
+This is called "purchase frequency."
+It refers to how many times your average customer purchased in a given period.

 This is useful information because once a customer begins shopping with you more often, they start spending more with every individual purchase.
 One study from Bain and Company laid this out quite clearly: